 It’s interesting to know that during World War II when food rationing was in place in Britain that the Ministry of Food promoted the baking or rock cakes because they used less eggs and sugar than a traditional cake but were really tasty.

-They are also an easy project to get kids involved in baking, as the ingredients are easy to come by and the time from mixing to tasting the finished product all happens within half an hour – well within the attention span of little ones.
+Another strongpoint for these cakes is that they are also an easy project to get kids involved in baking, as the ingredients are easy to come by and the time from mixing to tasting the finished product all happens within half an hour – well within the attention span of little ones.

 What makes them special is the fact that real butter and sugar are used to give them their light crumbly texture.
 I added icing sugar instead of castor sugar and the result was delicious!